Colon Health Q and A: Doctor’s Answers

 Q: How does the colonoscopy work?

 A: A patient will come in with a spouse, family member or friend because we’ll administer medication that will have you fall asleep, so you need to have someone who can drive you home after the exam.
 The exam takes about 30 minutes in most cases.
 Once the medication is administered, we’ll insert the scope into your rectum and examine the entire colon, looking for polyps or any abnormalities.
 If we find them, the scope, which is a tiny high-definition camera, is equipped with a small noose-like attachment that allows us to remove them.
-We find polyps in about one-quarter of patients who have the exam.
+We find polyps in about a quarter of patients who have the exam.
 The polyps we removed go to the lab, where they can be tested.
 In some cases, we find they are harmless, and in some cases, that tissue could be cancerous or pre-cancerous tissue.

 Q: People often dread the preparation that goes with this exam – why is that?